fb-pixel

 Neglecting altitude adjustmentsBoiling temperatures differ according to altitude.
 Higher altitudes require more pounds of pressure for pressure canning, and water bath canning requires extended processing time.Know your altitude and adjust processing times accordingly.

 Neglecting a proper sealImproper seals can result from neglecting to wipe the rims of the jars before fastening the lid, and can cause food siphoning from overfilled jars or vacuuming from underfilled jars (including jars without air bubbles removed).Always fill jars following the recommended headspace, and use a plastic headspace ruler or wooden skewer to shift the foods on all four sides of the jar, releasing air bubbles prior to processing.
 Do not use a metal utensil as it will damage your jars, causing weak points prone to breakage.
-Before adding the lid, always wipe the rim with a clean, lint-free towel (or paper towel) dipped in vinegar of at least 5% acidity.
+Before adding the lid, always wipe the rim with a clean, lint-free towel (or paper towel) dampened with water.

 Over-tightening lidsIf your bands are too tight, air will not properly vent from the jars, causing the lids to buckle and resulting in seal failure.Screw on the bands “finger-tip-tight,” meaning that you only use the tips of your fingers (not the palm of your hand) just until you reach the point of resistance.